hank-kuo-cs/EVA-Space-Center/README.md

 ```=bash
 python3 train.py
 ```
 - `train.py` will look for the newest model in the `checkpoint` directory to train.
+If there is no any model, it will train from scratch.
 - There are some arguments you can use:
     - `-m model_epochxxx.pth`: Choose a particular pretrained model to continue training.
     - `-s`: Train from scratch.